 Employee absence is a problem that many employers struggle to deal with.
 Persistent short-term or long-term absences from work can cause major financial issues for employers, not to mention the additional strain on other employees who often end up picking up the slack.

 Employers need to understand the cause of the absence before putting in place the appropriate processes to manage it.
 This may include making adjustments to allow an employee with a disability to return to work, taking disciplinary action, or exiting staff members who are unable or unwilling to return to work.
 Employers need to tread carefully, otherwise they could be putting their business at risk of discrimination claims.

-Whether you’re considering supporting employees back to work or terminating their employment, Loch Employment Law will advise you on the most appropriate course of action and support you through the entire process.
+Whether you’re considering supporting employees back to work or terminating their employment, Loch Employment Law will advise you on the most appropriate course of action, while supporting you through the entire process.

 “The speed of their service levels combined with high quality advice always exceeds our expectations and as a result we have been a satisfied client of the firm for over 7 years.
 I would not hesitate to recommend Loch Employment Law to any business.”